 About our Educators

-The newest member of the watershed educational outreach team, Lindsey joined senior watershed educator Beth Altemus at the beginning of the 2020-2021 school year.
+Lindsey joined the watershed education program at beginning of the 2020-2021 school year, and shifted into the lead educator role at the beginning of the 2021-2022 school year.
 Lindsey earned her Masters at SUNY College of Environmental Science and Forestry in Syracuse.
 She served as an intern at CLWA, and joined the staff as Administrative Assistant in 2019.
-She loves spending time with her beautiful daughter Ayana, husky Leo, husband Marcus, other family and friends.
+She loves spending time with her beautiful daughters Ayana and Allison, husky Leo, husband Marcus, other family and friends.
 She loves to hike, travel, garden, kayak, practice yoga, camp, read, create, adventure, learn, and just enjoy life to the fullest.